Do you need a sales pitch? Have you ever needed to give one, but found yourself at a loss for words?

-1. The ‘Don’t You Agree ‘ strategy
+1. The ‘Don’t You Agree?’
+Strategy

-Here is how this strategy works;
+Here is how this strategy works:

-- Make a statement about a fact.
+- Present a fact.

 - Ask your audience – Do you agree with this fact?

-2. Fixing a contradiction
+2. Fixing a Contradiction

 In this strategy, you first state a fact (Fact A).
 Next, you present a contradictory fact (Fact B).

 Now that you have your audience riveted, ask a question — How can we reconcile both the facts?

 It is a proven fact that our brains are always ready to hear stories.

 Have you wondered why infomercials are beamed late at night?
 Because the profit from a demo always outweighs the one from a non-demo sales pitch.

 Besides, nothing speaks for a product more than the product itself.
-Allow your target to interact with the product, even a little teaser would do.
+Allow your target to interact with the product — even a little teaser would do.

-One way to make your sales pitch persuasive is to educate and inspire others.
-You could even leverage your product into generating a positive impact on society.
+One way to make your sales pitch stand out is to educate and inspire people.

 6. The Pique Technique

 Make your audience stop and think.

-This could be done via a tricky yet quirky question like what did they do the first thing upon waking up.
+This could be done via a tricky yet quirky question, like what did they do the first thing upon waking up.

-7. Using a metaphor
+7. Using a Metaphor

 Whatever is your requirement – sales, marketing, or CRM, EngageBay is a tree that has all the fruits you need.
 (Ah!
 That was a metaphor)

-Show your prospects their time is more valuable than yours.
+Show your prospects that their time is more valuable than yours.
 Make it about them and how they benefit from the product.

-You gotta admit, nothing works like a dab of sugar.
+You’ve got to admit, nothing works like a dab of sugar.

-Of course, this can be achieved by great customer service, and a part of that is engaging your customer in a little bit of flattery.
+Of course, this can be achieved by great customer service, and part of that is engaging your customer in a little bit of flattery.